thanhquoclam/scm_procurement/doc/functional_requirements.md

     *   `purchase_request`: Source of purchase requests (likely OCA module).
     *   `mail`: For notifications and activity tracking.
     *   `hr` (Implicit): For `hr.department` if department filtering is used.
+*   **2.5 Constraints:**
+    *   The module must integrate with existing Odoo modules (Stock, Purchase, Purchase Request).
+    *   The module must follow Odoo's standard UI/UX patterns.
+    *   The module must handle large volumes of data efficiently.
+    *   The module must support multi-company environments.

 **3. Functional Requirements**

+**3.1.
+PR Consolidation (Phase 1)**

+*   **FR-PR-001:** The system shall allow users to create a consolidation session with a date range and optional filters.
+*   **FR-PR-002:** The system shall automatically collect all approved PRs within the specified date range and filters.
+*   **FR-PR-003:** The system shall aggregate quantities by product, creating consolidated lines.
+*   **FR-PR-004:** The system shall allow users to review and adjust consolidated lines.
+*   **FR-PR-005:** The system shall allow users to confirm the consolidation, making it ready for inventory validation.

+**3.2.
+Inventory Validation (Phase 2)**

+*   **FR-INV-001:** The system shall check current inventory levels for all products in a confirmed consolidation.
+*   **FR-INV-002:** The system shall compare demand (from consolidated lines) with available stock.
+*   **FR-INV-003:** The system shall categorize inventory status as sufficient, partial, insufficient, or stockout.
+*   **FR-INV-004:** The system shall calculate the quantity to purchase based on the difference between required quantity and available quantity.
+*   **FR-INV-005:** The system shall allow users to review and adjust inventory validation decisions.
+*   **FR-INV-006:** The system shall allow users to confirm inventory validation, making it ready for PO creation.
+*   **FR-INV-007:** The system shall handle inventory exceptions, requiring approval for critical shortages.
+*   **FR-INV-008:** The system shall update safety stock levels based on validation decisions.

+**Implementation Status (April 2023):**

+*   **FR-INV-001 to FR-INV-006:** These requirements have been implemented with the `validate.inventory.wizard`.
+The wizard displays all consolidated lines with their current stock, required quantity, and available quantity.
+Users can filter to view only critical items, and the system calculates the quantity to purchase.
+After validation, users can proceed to PO creation.

+*   **FR-INV-007:** The system is set up to handle inventory exceptions, but the approval workflow is still being refined.
+The system can request manager approval for critical inventory issues, but the notification system is still being tested.

+*   **FR-INV-008:** The system can update safety stock levels based on validation, but the calculation logic is still being refined.

+**3.3.
+PO Creation (Phase 3 - Future)**

+*   **FR-PO-001: Create Purchase Orders from Validated Lines**

+    *   **Source:** High-Level Req.
+Phase 3.1
+    *   **Priority:** High
+    *   **Description:** The system shall allow users to create purchase orders from validated and approved consolidation lines, grouping products by vendor and applying appropriate pricing.
+    *   **User Interface (UI) Description:**
+        *   A button (e.g., "Create Purchase Orders") shall be visible and enabled on the `scm_pr_consolidation_session` form view when the record `state` is 'Approved'.
+        *   Clicking the button opens a wizard (`create.po.wizard`) that allows:
+            *   Selection of vendor for the PO
+            *   Setting the order date
+            *   Adding optional notes
+            *   Reviewing and adjusting line quantities
+        *   The wizard displays a list of products with their quantities to purchase, prices, and other relevant information.
+    *   **Business Rules/Logic:**
+        *   Only lines with `quantity_to_purchase > 0` are included in the PO.
+        *   Products are grouped by vendor if multiple vendors are involved.
+        *   Standard prices from the product or vendor pricelist are used.
+        *   The PO is linked to the consolidation session via `consolidation_id`.
+    *   **Data Handling:**
+        *   Input: Selected vendor, order date, notes, and line quantities from the wizard.
+        *   Processing: Create PO and PO lines with the specified data.
+        *   Output: New `purchase.order` record with corresponding `purchase.order.line` records.
+    *   **Preconditions:**
+        *   The `scm_pr_consolidation_session` record exists and its `state` is 'Approved'.
+        *   At least one line has a positive `quantity_to_purchase`.
+        *   User has permission to create purchase orders.
+    *   **Postconditions:**
+        *   A new purchase order is created with the specified vendor and lines.
+        *   The PO is linked to the consolidation session.
+        *   The session's `state` is updated to 'PO Created'.
+    *   **Error Handling/Alternative Flows:**
+        *   If no lines have positive quantities to purchase, display a warning message.
+        *   Handle cases where vendor information is missing or invalid.

+    **Implementation Status (April 2023):**
+    *   **FR-PO-001:** Fully implemented with the following features:
+        *   "Create Purchase Orders" button in the consolidation session form view
+        *   `create.po.wizard` for vendor selection and PO creation
+        *   Automatic filtering of lines with positive quantities to purchase
+        *   PO linking to consolidation session
+        *   State management for PO creation process

+   **FR-PO-002: Group Products by Vendor**

+    *   **Source:** High-Level Req.
+Phase 3.2
+    *   **Priority:** High
+    *   **Description:** The system shall automatically group products by vendor when creating purchase orders, ensuring efficient procurement processes.
+    *   **Implementation Status (April 2023):**
+    *   **FR-PO-002:** Partially implemented:
+        *   Basic vendor grouping in the PO creation wizard
+        *   Manual vendor selection per PO
+        *   TODO: Automatic vendor assignment based on product-vendor relationships

+   **FR-PO-003: Apply Pricing Rules**

+    *   **Source:** High-Level Req.
+Phase 3.3
+    *   **Priority:** High
+    *   **Description:** The system shall apply appropriate pricing rules when creating purchase order lines, considering vendor pricelists and product-specific pricing.
+    *   **Implementation Status (April 2023):**
+    *   **FR-PO-003:** Fully implemented:
+        *   Integration with Odoo's standard pricelist system
+        *   Automatic price calculation based on vendor pricelists
+        *   Support for product-specific pricing rules

+   **FR-PO-004: Track PO Creation Status**

+    *   **Source:** High-Level Req.
+Phase 3.4
+    *   **Priority:** Medium
+    *   **Description:** The system shall maintain the status of purchase order creation within the consolidation session, including tracking which lines have been converted to POs.
+    *   **Implementation Status (April 2023):**
+    *   **FR-PO-004:** Fully implemented:
+        *   PO creation status tracking in consolidation session
+        *   State management ('po_created', 'done')
+        *   PO count and linking in the session form view

+   **FR-PO-005: Handle Multiple Vendors**

+    *   **Source:** High-Level Req.
+Phase 3.5
+    *   **Priority:** Medium
+    *   **Description:** The system shall support creating multiple purchase orders for different vendors when products in a consolidation session are sourced from various suppliers.
+    *   **Implementation Status (April 2023):**
+    *   **FR-PO-005:** Partially implemented:
+        *   Basic support for creating POs with different vendors
+        *   Manual vendor selection in the wizard
+        *   TODO: Automatic vendor assignment and grouping

 ---